Can You Burn 2000 Calories in a Day? Yes, Absolutely!

 - Practice a Pre-Sleep Routine: Engage in relaxing activities like reading or taking a warm bath.

-Additionally, my favorite sleep supplement is the REST & Refresh Reishi Mushroom & Hemp Softgels from The Raw Botanics Co.
+My favorite natural sleep aid is REST & Refresh Reishi Mushroom & Hemp Softgels from The Raw Botanics Co., which combine Reishi mushroom, CBD, and CBN to promote deep, restorative sleep without melatonin.

 Importance of Rest Days and Active Recovery: